top of page

 Mark and I each received $5 per day from our parents for school lunch.
 We both would save our money and put it together to buy weed after school.
 No dealers were even interested in selling a $5 sack but majority of the time we could buy a dime ($10) from someone at school.

 We did not have any classes together and we did not hang out with the same group at snack and lunch.
-Mark would pass me in the hallways at school and if our usual plan to meet after school was on, he would say our code word: Three Thirty.
-3:30pm was actually the time we would meet at his house.
+Mark would pass me in the hallways at school and if our usual plan to meet after school was on, he would say our code word:

 We would get high together in his backyard and listen to music.
 I used to carry a walk man CD player and my CD collection in my backpack at school.
-Mark's family was weird and did not have a television at home.
+I would show Mark my newest CD and he would burn himself a copy.

 Mark was very meticulous when it came to packing bowls.
 He took his time and broke up each piece of weed to the perfect size.
 His bowls were like a work of art.
 Griffin and Mike had always packed "Hippie Bowls" or one giant hit for everyone to pass around.
 The people getting the later hits did not always get as good a hit as the first person who got "greens".